sarobinson2011/nft_demo/README.md

 ### ToDo:

 1. Can't view NFT image on goerli or looksrare - sort this out --> FIXED

 2. Try this out on Sepolia
                 --> FIXED - deployed to Sepolia, viewable on OpenSea !!!

-3. Get attributes working (score out of 100 not working)           #ToDo

-4. Write a new smart contract which RANDOMLY mints 10 unique NFTs  #ToDo ('Perfect Pets' collection of 10)
+3. Write a new smart contract which RANDOMLY mints 10 unique NFTs           #ToDo ('Degen Doggos' collection of 5 - JACK, DASH, LAB, ROTTY, BERNY)

 ### Progress: